The Best $175 I Ever Spent On My Writing

 Perhaps you've never analyzed the first line or first chapter much, but there is tracked and subtle psychology at work here.
 My job as a writer is to "hook" without you noticing, "Ah, I see what you did there," or pause because too much/little info is pulling you out of the story.

-On the plus side, the editor complimented my "solid quality sample":
+It wasn’t all pushback.
+On the plus side, my editor complimented my “solid quality sample”:

 ”I have made just over 100 marginal comments . . .
 I often have to make four times that number.”